majacQ/rails/guides/source/testing.md

 create  test/fixtures/articles.yml
 ```

-Model tests don't have their own superclass like `ActionMailer::TestCase` instead they inherit from [`ActiveSupport::TestCase`](http://api.rubyonrails.org/classes/ActiveSupport/TestCase.html).
+Model tests don't have their own superclass like `ActionMailer::TestCase` instead they inherit from [`ActiveSupport::TestCase`](https://api.rubyonrails.org/classes/ActiveSupport/TestCase.html).

 System Testing
 --------------

 System tests allow you to test user interactions with your application, running tests
 in either a real or a headless browser.
-System tests uses Capybara under the hood.
+System tests use Capybara under the hood.

 For creating Rails system tests, you use the `test/system` directory in your
 application.
 Rails provides a generator to create a system test skeleton for you.